jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews10.md

 We do not meet simply to fulfill some cultural norm or law.
 No, we refuse to live a life of dictation ([[godliness#Martin Lloyd-Jones notetaker]]).
 There is a desire in the human heart to *be encouraged* and a desire in God's heart to be the *encourager*.
 God desires to be desired.
 #jj

+#### v.26-27
+>If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, <sup>27</sup>but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.

+Judaism had long distinguished intentional and unintentional sin (Num 15:29-31; cf., e.g., Lev 4:2, 22); one who knew better would be punished more strictly than one who was ignorant.
+Sacrifices \*atoned for sins of ignorance, but Judaism taught that no sacrifice availed for the person who knowingly rejected the authority of God’s \*law...
+Jewish teachers also observed that those who sinned presuming that they would be automatically forgiven were not genuinely repentant and hence were not forgiven.)
+In the \*Dead Sea Scrolls, slight transgressions required temporary penance, but deliberate rebellion against God’s law demanded expulsion from the community.
+The sin in this context is unrepentant, thorough apostasy (10:29).
+#craigkeener

+#### v.28-29
+>Anyone who rejected the law of Moses died without mercy on the testimony of two or three witnesses. <sup>29</sup>How much more severely do you think a man deserves to be punished who has trampled the Son of God under foot, who has treated as an unholy thing the blood of the covenant that sanctified him, and who has insulted the Spirit of grace?

+To despise the law of Moses was a serious matter...

 #### v.31
 >It is a dreadful thing to fall in the hands of the living God.